asyncapi/website/pages/blog/api-first-with-asyncapi.md

 - PRODUCER: A service that writes a given message.
 - CONSUMER: A service that reads a given message.

-> Define your AsyncAPI from the perspective of the **PROVIDER** of the functionality, which may be a producer, a consumer or both.
+> Define your AsyncAPI from the perspective of the **PROVIDER** of the functionality, which may be a producer, a consumer, or both.
 Share this definition with your **CLIENTS**.

 Use the table to understand which section of AsyncAPI (publish or subscribe) to use for each topic, and which role (provider or client) to use on the plugin configuration.